Character race: Reception

 As aforementioned, some campaign settings are based on real world events, and thus depict real peoples.
-The way the people are described can be problematic and may sometimes be considered as offending.
+The way the people are described can be problematic and may sometimes be considered as offensive.
 For example, French articles criticized the way the Soviets were depicted in The Price of Freedom (1986).

 Williams et al. (2018), in the book Role-Playing Game Studies: Transmedia Foundations, commented that many tabletop role-playing games "essentialize race" and that "game rules regularly claim that there are objective, immutable, and strong differences between races. [...]
 While RPG player demographics appear to move towards an equitable, post-racialized, post-gendered vision of 21st century pluralist societies, the fictional worlds of RPGs are still often highly stratified".

 The system of race in Dungeons & Dragons has been thrust further into the spotlight in recent years.
 Similar to the ways certain nationalities were depicted, some consider the races in Dungeons & Dragons particularly problematic, as it is believed that they stem from stereotypes surrounding real-world races.
 Gizmodo highlighted that "racial bioessentialism is a core design crutch for Dungeons & Dragons".
 In July 2020, Wizards of the Coast released a statement – titled Diversity and Dungeons & Dragons – where they address these issues, saying "some of the peoples in the game—orcs and drow being two of the prime examples—have been characterized as monstrous and evil, using descriptions that are painfully reminiscent of how real-world ethnic groups have been and continue to be denigrated.
 That's just not right, and it's not something we believe in".
 In December 2022, Wizards of the Coast announced that the word "race" would no longer be used to refer to a character's biological traits and instead would be replaced with the word "species"; this change went into effect with the December One D&D playtest release.
 The press release stated that "'race' is a problematic term that has had prejudiced links between real world people and the fantasy peoples of D&D worlds" and that terminology change was made with the consultation of "multiple outside cultural consultants".
+The 2024 revision to the 5th Edition Dungeons & Dragons ruleset did not include half-elves and half-orcs as a player species option.
+On this shift in design, lead designer Jeremy Crawford commented, "frankly, we are not comfortable, and haven't been for years with any of the options that start with 'half'.
+The half construction is inherently racist so we simply aren't going to include it in the new Player's Handbook".